 This illustrates what I keep hearing from teachers — and which is obvious when you think about what constrains adult reading — that after a certain point reading comprehension is much more dependent on domain knowledge than on generic comprehension strategies.
 I don't think there are many areas where Helen can read like this, but she had previously read two retellings of the Mahabharata, by Namita Gokhale and R.K.
 Narayan, and a whole range of Greek myth retellings, notably Atticus the Storyteller and the D'Aulaires' Book of Greek Myths, so she was familiar with the plots and characters.

 And Helen still loves her simpler books.
 She's looking forward to the latest Helen Peters book, A Deer Called Dotty, and even goes back to look at her flap books and simple early readers.
 I'm happy for her to read these, mostly because why not but also because they are a much more plausible model for her own writing.

 Getting her hooked on a series helps, too.
-She's just read five books in a series of biographies by Short Books that started as Great Victorians (Queen Victoria, Brunel, Dickens, Lovelace, Nightingale, Livingstone) and has branched out into Great Lives (Austen, Davison, Mandela).
+She's just read five books in a series of biographies by Short Books that started as Great Victorians (Brunel, Dickens, Lovelace) and has branched out into Great Lives (Davison, Mandela).